AdobeDocs/experience-platform.en/help/ingestion/quality/subscribe-events.md

 In order to receive data ingestion notifications, you must use Adobe Developer Console to register a webhook to your Experience Platform integration.

-Follow the tutorial on [subscribing to [!DNL I/O Event] notifications](../../observability/notifications/subscribe.md) for detailed steps on how to accomplish this.
+Follow the tutorial on [subscribing to [!DNL Adobe I/O Event] notifications](../../observability/notifications/subscribe.md) for detailed steps on how to accomplish this.

 >[!IMPORTANT]
 >